Estimation of correlation coefficients and spin angular distributions of fission fragments: Introduction

-However, theoretically describing the formation of FF spins remains challenging.
-Most modern models~\cite{randrup2021,bulgac2021,rasmussen1969} describing SDs are based on vibrational modes of the fissile nucleus that occur before it reaches the scission point, including transverse bending and wriggling vibrational modes, first considered in~\cite{nix1965}.
-In bending, one pre-fragment rotates clockwise or counterclockwise around an axis perpendicular to the symmetry axis of the fissioning nucleus, while the other fragment rotates in the opposite direction.
-The sum of the spins resulting from these vibrations must be zero due to the total spin conservation law.
-In wriggling mode, however, both pre-fragments rotate in the same direction around the same axis, resulting in large, aligned spins.
-To conserve the total spin of the fission pre-fragments, the nucleus must rotate in the opposite direction, leading to a significant orbital angular momentum of the fragments.
+However, the theoretical description of the formation of FF spins remains challenging.
+Most modern models~\cite{randrup2021,bulgac2021,rasmussen1969} describing SDs are based on transverse vibrational modes of the fissile nucleus that occur before it reaches the scission point.
+These modes, first considered in~\cite{nix1965}, include bending, wriggling, twisting, and tilting, each corresponding to different types of collective motion of the pre-fragments.
+Among these, the bending and wriggling modes are particularly important for understanding spin generation.
+In the bending mode, one pre-fragment rotates clockwise or counterclockwise around an axis perpendicular to the symmetry axis of the fissioning nucleus, while the other pre-fragment rotates in the opposite direction.
+This motion results in a bending deformation at the neck, and the sum of the spins generated by these vibrations must be zero due to the total spin conservation law.
+In the wriggling mode, however, both pre-fragments rotate in the same direction around the same axis, resulting in large, aligned spins.
+To conserve the total spin of the fissioning system, the nucleus must rotate in the opposite direction, generating significant orbital angular momentum of the fragments.
+These vibrational modes are critical for understanding the dynamics of spin generation and the angular momentum distribution in fission fragments.

-Despite these models’ success in explaining the generation of large FF spins $J_1$ and $J_2$ $( \approx 5-7\hbar)$ relative to the spin of the compound nucleus $J$ $( \approx 1 \hbar)$, they cannot fully account for the lack of spin correlation.
+Despite these models' success in explaining the generation of large FF spins $J_1$ and $J_2$ ($\approx 5-7\hbar$) relative to the spin of the compound nucleus $J$ ($\approx 1\hbar$), they cannot fully account for the lack of spin correlation.
 For instance, the Randrup model~\cite{randrup2021} predicts no correlations between the spins of FFs.
 However, the use of transverse bending and wriggling vibrations in this model implies that the FF spins are formed before the rupture of the fissile system, which contradicts the spin formation mechanism proposed in~\cite{wilson2021} and the stage of fission at which these spins are formed.
 This discrepancy may arise from an inaccurate description of the fission dynamics, such as the contributions of the aforementioned vibrations or fragment deformations.

 Therefore, the present work aims to develop a theoretical model within the framework of quantum fission theory to explain the experimentally observed SDs of fragments~\cite{wilson2021}.
 The resulting distributions of this model will be compared with experimental data to search for correlations in the SDs.
 The results will also be compared with theoretical data obtained by groups using different approaches.
 Special attention will be given to analyzing the angular distributions (ADs) of the FF spins, which will be compared using two different approaches.